-In North Carolina, an absolute divorce is the process to legally end a marriage.
-To be eligible to ask the Court to grant a divorce in North Carolina, you must meet the following requirements:
+In North Carolina, an absolute divorce is the process for legally ending a marriage.
+Before the North Carolina Court can grant your divorce, you must meet the following requirements:

 - (a) physically separate from your spouse

-- (b) live separate and apart from one another with one spouse having the intent to remain separate
+- (b) live separately and apart from one another with one spouse having the intent to remain separate

-- (c) actually live separate and apart from one another for least 366 days
+- (c) actually live separate and apart from one another for at least 366 days

 - (d) either you or your spouse must be a resident of North Carolina for at least six (6) months prior to the date of filing the Complaint for Divorce.